 Prior to joining the firm, Mara served as Communications Director and spokesperson for Governor Jared Polis’ successful gubernatorial campaign.
 Over the last two decades, she has worked both nationally and locally on political campaigns, including on presidential races, serving in senior roles for statewide candidate elections and at the grassroots level on local ballot initiatives.

-Mara currently serves as a Trustee on the Summit Foundation Board of Directors, a local community foundation providing leadership and resources to assist working families, resolve critical community issues and preserve the quality of life in Colorado’s mountain communities.
-Previously, she served on the boards of directors for Rose Women’s Group, a Rose Community Foundation donor-advised fund in Denver, Colorado and Team Breckenridge Sports Club in Breckenridge, Colorado.
+Mara currently serves on the Board of Directors for the Colorado Hemp Association and as a Trustee on The Summit Foundation Board of Directors.
+Previously, she served on the Boards of Directors for Rose Women’s Group, a Rose Community Foundation donor-advised fund in Denver, Colorado and Team Breckenridge Sports Club in Breckenridge, Colorado.